JaneliaSciComp/awesome-janelia-software/CONTRIBUTING.md

 - Descriptions should be clear, concise, and non-promotional
 - New categories or improvements to the existing categorization are welcome

-Please contribute links to libraries/projects/resources you have used or are familiar with.
+Please only contribute links to libraries or projects you have used or are familiar with.
 This will help ensure high-quality entries.

 ## Quality standard